aboulch/ConvPoint/README.md

 ## Dependencies

 - Pytorch
 - Scikit-learn for confusion matrix computation, and efficient neighbors search
-- Trimesh (for Modelnet40) for loading triangular meshes and sampling points
 - TQDM for progress bars
 - PlyFile
+- H5py

 All these dependencies can be install via conda in an Anaconda environment or via pip.